 Muscatine, Iowa's Rica Hahnbaum seasons a pork roast with onions, garlic and spices, and cooks it slowly until tender.
 Then she shreds the flavorful meat and wraps it along with colorful peppers in warm tortillas.

-- 1 boneless pork shoulder butt roast (3 pounds), halved
+- 1 bone-in pork shoulder roast (3 to 4 pounds)

 - 1 cup boiling water